Advocacy Campaign Strategist, Elections and Government Program

 Compensation and Benefits:

-This is a scaled position.
-The salary range assigned for the scale is $87,000-$97,000 and has been determined based on market competitiveness.
+The salary range assigned for this position is $87,000-$97,000 and has been determined based on market competitiveness.
 Additionally, we offer a very robust and competitive array of benefits such as a generous time off program, 401k plan, comprehensive health insurance (medical, dental, and vision), and wellness and office perks.

 In addition, this position is part of a bargaining unit represented by the National Organization of Legal Services Workers, UAW local 2320.